 Working for the FBI is not a career that most candidates transition into quickly, owing to the rigorous pre-screening that is required.
 But it is one of the most exciting careers you can have and your resume will be greatly enhanced for any amount of time you spend working with this respected organization, whether you plan to make it a permanent career or not.

-Joey Archer is currently enrolled in a criminal justice graduate program.
+Joey Archer is currently enrolled in a master of health administration degree program.
 His dream job is working for the Secret Service.